 [/inline]

-In a nutshell, this is what is going on (note that the 'animation' library is discussed in a previous chapter of the book):
+In a nutshell, this is what's going on (note that the 'animation' library is discussed in a previous chapter of the book):

 Comments via Github: